Bulgaria: Mountains and Living Traditions

 Physical Requirements

-This journey through Bulgaria is designed for travelers who enjoy active exploration and time outdoors.
-While the itinerary is not extreme or technical, participants should be comfortable with daily hiking, cycling, and time on their feet across varied terrain.
+This journey through southern Bulgaria is designed for travelers who enjoy being active outdoors.
+The trip is moderate in difficulty and does not require technical skills, but participants should be comfortable with daily movement including hiking, cycling, and time on their feet.
+Each day balances physical activity with cultural experiences, scenic transfers, and relaxed evenings in village guesthouses and historic towns.

 -